 And to cap it all the heavily plated gold hardware throughout.

 It's also a fine example of a Gibson that's hard to date exactly.
 The 3-piece neck and "MADE IN U.S.A." stamp came in in 1970.
 But Gibson used the 6xxxxx serial number range in the three years from 1970 to 1972.
 So, definitely an early 70s model, but exactly which year is the stuff of mystery.

 Whatever the date, it plays just beautifully.
 Lovely low action, all those sounds, that sure-fire Bigsby tremolo system.
 Funnily enough, the only con for today's player is that stereo set-up - needing a 2-input amp (or 2 amps) to bring the full range of the guitar to life.
 With today's amps and pedals, you can get all the impact and effect of a stereo-designed guitar, without the limitations of your input jack.
-Good news, though: we've invested in 2:1 adaptor, which means that what you might miss out in stereo, you can more than make up for in range of sound.
+Good news, though: it comes with a 2:1 adaptor, which means that what you might miss out in stereo, you can more than make up for in range of sound.
 Not only a beautiful guitar, but also a truly great guitar, one that has been in the hands of so many of the guitar gods!